Starting at the Bottom — Recognising Jay W. McGee and his role as a Canadian Hip-hop pioneer.

 COVID has claimed one of Canada’s unsung hip-hop pioneers.
 On January 8, 2021, Jay W. McGee, a Juno-nominated r&b and gospel singer, passed away in Flint, Michigan.
 McGee lived and performed in Canada for 25 years and collected numerous accolades throughout his career.
 However, McGee should also be recognised for another accomplishment.

 Since 2016 I’ve been attempting to locate the earliest examples of hip-hop culture in Toronto as part of my doctoral research in media studies at Western University.
-As a result of this investigation, remarkable information appears to be absent from written histories documenting Canadian hip-hop — McGee recorded what is likely Canada’s first rap record in 1979.
+As a result of this investigation, remarkable information appears to be absent from written histories documenting Canadian hip-hop — McGee, as I will argue, recorded what is most likely Canada’s first rap record in 1979.

 The last several years have seen an increase in scholarship on Canadian hip-hop.
 Perhaps most notable is the Northside Hip Hop Archive headed by Mark V. Campbell, Assistant Professor at the University of Toronto Scarborough.
 Campbell leads a team that has curated photographic exhibits and archived historical records of Canadian hip-hop culture in its many forms.
 Recently, Campbell and fellow hip-hop scholar Charity Marsh co-edited We Still Here: Hip Hop North of the 49th Parallel.

 Also of note is the Views Before The 6 podcast.
 Hosts Big Tweeze and Thrust have interviewed numerous builders of Toronto’s hip-hop scene — a treasure trove of local hip-hop oral histories.

 I propose adding McGee’s name to these historical archives.